getodk/docs/odk2-src/cold-chain-tour-admin.rst

 The JavaScript file reads the value from the drop menu and uses it to construct the :code:`defaults` argument to :code:`odkTables.addRowWithSurvey(...)`.
 The variable also includes the group permissions.
 The form launched is :file:`tables/health_facility/forms/health_facility/health_facility.xlsx`

 This form resembles many of the other forms in this application.
 Mostly :tc:`select_one` prompts are grouped into screens.
 The region choices are populated by a query from the *queries* worksheet.
-The *settings, *properties*, and *model* worksheets all contain their typical values, setting the form and table IDs, setting the default view files, and mapping to the database, respectively.
+The *settings*, *properties*, and *model* worksheets all contain their typical values, setting the form and table IDs, setting the default view files, and mapping to the database, respectively.
 The *properties* file includes security properties including :tc:`unverifiedUserCanCreate` and :tc:`defaultAccessOnCreation` that restrict which users can use this form.

 .. _cold-chain-tour-admin-add-health-facility-implementation-files: